-- Executive Order 11246, as amended ("the Order" or "EO 11246").
-The Executive Order prohibits federal contractors and federally-assisted construction contractors and subcontractors who have contracts of at least \$10,000 with the federal government from discriminating in employment on the basis of race, color, religion, sex, or national origin. - Section 503 of the Rehabilitation Act of 1973, as amended, 29 USC Sec.
-793 ("Section 503").
-Section 503 protects the employment rights of individuals with disabilities. - The Vietnam ERA Veterans' Readjustment Assistance Act of 1974, as amended, 38 U.S.C.
-4212 ("VEVRAA").
-VEVRAA sets forth the requirements for nondiscrimination against veterans by federal contractors.
+Executive Order 11246("the Order" or "EO 11246"): The Executive Order prohibits federal contractors and federally-assisted construction contractors and subcontractors who have contracts of at least \$10,000 with the federal government from discriminating in employment on the basis of race, color, religion, sex, sexual orientation, gender identity, or national origin.

+Section 503 of the Rehabilitation Act of 1973, ("Section 503"): Section 503 protects the employment rights of individuals with disabilities.

+The Vietnam ERA Veterans' Readjustment Assistance Act of 1974("VEVRAA"): VEVRAA sets forth the requirements for nondiscrimination against veterans by federal contractors.